 — the officers of the committees involved in the joint working group may select one of options given in 2.6.4 c) or

-— in exceptional circumstances, if agreed between the officers of the ISO and IEC committees involved in the joint working group and the offices of the CEO, the project may proceed as a single logo standard of the organization in which the enquiry draft was approved.
+— in exceptional circumstances, if agreed between the officers of the ISO and IEC committees involved in the joint working group and the offices of the CEO, the project may proceed as a single logo document of the organization in which the enquiry draft was approved.
 The joint working group is automatically disbanded.

 B.4.2.8 If the final draft International Standard is not approved in accordance with the conditions in 2.7.3 then: